QuantEcon/lecture-jax/lectures/about.md

 associated with mastering intricacies of a particular GPU has a very high depreciation rate.

-For these reasons, we view [Google JAX](https://github.com/google/jax) as one of the most exciting advances in scientific computing in recent years.
+For these reasons, we find [Google JAX](https://github.com/google/jax) compelling.

-JAX makes high performance and parallel computing accessible.
+In short, JAX makes high performance and parallel computing accessible.

 It provides a familiar array programming interface based on NumPy, and, as long as some simple conventions are adhered to, this code compiles to extremely